 d) Right to erasure (Right to be forgotten)

 Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary:

 If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Meixner Schlüter Wendt GmbH, he or she may, at any time, contact any employee of the controller.
-An employee of MEIXNER SCHLÜTER WENDT GmbH shall promptly ensure that the erasure request is complied with immediately.
+An employee of MEIXNER SCHLÜTER WENDT shall promptly ensure that the erasure request is complied with immediately.

 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employees of the MEIXNER SCHLÜTER WENDT GmbH will arrange the necessary measures in individual cases.
+An employee of the MEIXNER SCHLÜTER WENDT will arrange the necessary measures in individual cases.

 e) Right of restriction of processing